LDSSA/learning-units/units/12-training-and-test-set/presentation.md

 The testing dataset must contain only unknown or first seen data.

-This way, we assess how our results will generalize to a new data set and estimate the accuracy of our model in the real world, limiting overfitting.
+This way, we assess how our results will generalize to a new data set and estimate accuracy, limiting overfitting.

 ---